OriolOriolOriol/Big-Data-Computing/README.md

+# BigDataComputing-Homeworks
-3 Homeworks made during the Big Dat Computing course at University of Padua in Java
+Homeworks for the Big Data Computing course @ UniPD (2020)